aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 # Shallow (submit-then-stop) integration tests

+> **Adding or changing a test?
+Follow [SOP.md](./SOP.md).** This README explains why
+> the suite is shaped the way it is; the SOP is the step-by-step procedure, including
+> how to run the suite locally.

 These tests add fast acceptance coverage on the PR gate.
 They run in their own `fast-integ-tests` job, **alongside** the existing `integ-tests` CodeBuild suite, which is unchanged.
 The deep suites still run on the scheduled CI-health workflows.